Bantee-Golf/oxygen-laravel/README.md

 - [Create an Issue](https://bitbucket.org/elegantmedia/oxygen-laravel/issues?status=new&status=open)
 - Submit a pull request (on a new branch) or [submit an issue](https://bitbucket.org/elegantmedia/oxygen-laravel/issues).
 - **DO NOT** commit new changes directly to the `master` branch.
 Create a development branch, and then send a pull-request to master, and get someone else to review the code before merging.

+## Development Notes

+For development of Oxygen and local setup, see `DEVELOPMENT.md`